Ottawa South (federal electoral district): Election results

+2025

+Incumbent Liberal MP David McGuinty ran again, and was challenged by police officer Blair Turner of the Conservatives.
+Turner is the son of former Progressive Conservative MP for Ottawa—Carleton Barry Turner.
+Running for the NDP was civil servant Hena Masjedee, and the Green candidate was community organizer Nira Dookeran.

 2021

 Incumbent Liberal MP David McGuinty faced a re-match against local businessman Eli Tannis of the Conservative Party.
 The NDP ran national security expert Huda Mukbil.
 McGuinty easily won re-election with a slightly reduced majority, while the NDP had its strongest federal result in the riding's history, besting its prior high-water mark in 2011.

 2019

 Incumbent MP David McGuinty ran for re-election, and was challenged by Conservative Eli Tannis, a Lebanese-Canadian entrepreneur, New Democrat Morgan Gay, a community organizer and Green Les Schram, a self employed consultant.
 Despite winning 5,000 fewer votes than he had four years earlier, he easily held off the challenge from his nearest (Conservative) rival, with more than double the latter's total.

 2015

-While the Liberals were the third party in Parliament, David McGuinty served as the Liberal Party's critic for Natural Resources (2011-2012), Industry (2013) and the Privy Council Office (2013-2015).
+While the Liberals were the third party in Parliament, David McGuinty served as the Liberal Party's critic for Natural Resources (2011–2012), Industry (2013) and the Privy Council Office (2013–2015).
 He was easily re-elected in 2015 when the Liberals were swept into power.
 He defeated the Conservative candidate, Dev Balkissoon, a consulting firm owner by over 23,000 votes.
 Balkissoon was criticized during the campaign for missing an all-candidates debate.
-The NDP candidate was George Brown, a former Ottawa City councillor for Riverside Ward (1985-1994), and the Green candidate was John Redins, a disabilities rights activist.
+The NDP candidate was George Brown, a former Ottawa City councillor for Riverside Ward (1985–1994), and the Green candidate was John Redins, a disabilities rights activist.